GIScience/gis-training-resource-center/content/Module_5/en_qgis_non_spatial_tools_ex2.md

 1. Load the Senegal administrative boundary layer (`sen_admbnda_adm1_1m_gov_ocha_20190426.shp`), as well as population per subnational unit (`sen_admpop_adm1_2020.csv`) and the Desinventar Sendai data of Senegal (`DI_Stat924.xls`) into QGIS.

 2. Make sure to reproject the dataset with the administrative boundaries into UTM zone 28N.
-See the Wiki entry on [Projections](/content/Wiki/en_qgis_projections_wiki.md) for further information.
+See the [wiki entry on Projections](/content/Wiki/en_qgis_projections_wiki.md) for further information.

 3. Conduct non-spatial joins based on regions listed in two datasets and the PCODE listed in these same sets.
-See the Wiki entry on [Non-spatial joins](/content/Wiki/en_qgis_non_spatial_joins_wiki.md) for further information.
+See the [Wiki entry on Non-spatial joins](/content/Wiki/en_qgis_non_spatial_joins_wiki.md) for further information.

 :::{figure} /fig/en_ex1_AT_admin_pop_sen.png
 ---